jonasehrlich/debug-tree/docs/dev/index.md

 For more options for dumping the schema, run `cargo run --bin dump-openapi-schema -- --help`.

-### Recreate OpenAPI types for Frontend
+#### Recreate OpenAPI types for Frontend

+The Frontend re-uses the generated OpenAPI schema to generate type definitions for the API and an API client.
-To re-generate the API types run
+Re-create the API types for the Frontend using:

 ```sh
 npm run api:create